open-component-model/ocm/docs/reference/ocm_transfer_commontransportarchive.md

 Transfer content of a Common Transport Archive to the given target repository.

+With the option <code>--recursive</code> the complete reference tree of a component reference is traversed.

+If a component lookup for building a reference closure is required the <code>--lookup</code>  option can be used to specify a fallback lookup repository.
+By default the component versions are searched in the repository holding the component version for which the closure is determined.
+For *Component Archives* this is never possible, because it only contains a single component version.
+Therefore, in this scenario this option must always be specified to be able to follow component references.

 The <code>--type</code> option accepts a file format for the target archive to use.
 The following formats are supported: